 The Rokes, an Italian group and long-standing Vox users, with four AC100 Super Deluxe rigs (and mid left, Davoli (?) amps - Fender in general style, but on Vox-style swivel trolleys).
 Centre, showing Davoli's somewhat alarming-looking rival to the AC100.
-The last picture (colour) is this great site.
-It shows the band, again, with around four AC100 sets - one conventionally arranged, two cabs stacked on top of each other with the amps on the stage floor, and one AC100 with a 2x15" in a swivel trolley.
-This last is a curiosity, as Vox is assumed only to have produced a swivel trolley of this sort for Paul McCartney.
+The last picture (colour) shows the band, again, with around four AC100 sets - one conventionally arranged, two cabs stacked on top of each other with the amps on the stage floor, and one AC100 with a 2x15" in a swivel trolley made from a trolley for a guitar cab.

 ROYAL JONES AND THE DUKES 1966